7717CMI/supply-logistics/README.md

-# 🚀 NextLoad Analytics Dashboard
+# 🚀 Supply Logistics Dashboard

 A modern, interactive dashboard for freight logistics analytics built with Plotly Dash.